deepin-community/fontforge/doc/sphinx/scripting/scripting-alpha.rst

 .. function:: StrSplit(str,delimiter[,max-cnt])

-   Splits the string at every occurance of the delimiter and produces an array of sub-strings. ::
+   Splits the string at every occurrence of the delimiter and produces an array of sub-strings. ::

       StrSplit("The quick brown box"," ")